Current Positions Open:

 Equal Opportunity Policy

-Triad River Tours is an equal opportunity employer.
+This institution (Triad River Tours) is an equal opportunity provider.
 We are committed to providing a work environment that is both accepting and in compliance with all applicable laws regarding employment discrimination.
 Triad’s policy is not to discriminate by reason of race, color, religion, disability, sex/gender, gender identity, sexual orientation, marital status, pregnancy, genetic information, citizenship status, national origin, age, or veteran status.
 In addition, we promise to comply with all applicable laws prohibiting employment discrimination based on any other factor.

 Triad River Tours will make a reasonable accommodation for all individuals with a disability, unless doing so would result in an undue hardship for our company.
 We want the most cohesive workplace possible, and are prepared to make compromises for those with disabilities in order to keep our company as diverse in personnel as we are in innovation.